-The UCT Formal Online Education Project (UFO-Project) is a 5 year initiative (2018–2022) funded by the VC’s Strategic Fund.
-It commits substantial funding for online education expansion at UCT and includes:
+The University of Cape Town (UCT) Formal Online Education Project is a five-year initiative (2018–2022) funded by the Vice-Chancellor’s Strategic Fund.
+The two focus areas which the project seeks to support are the development of online and blended courses at undergraduate level and fully online programmes at postgraduate level.
+The initiative commits substantial funding for online education expansion at UCT and includes:

-- Incentivisation funding for UCT academics and departments through competitive bids for course development from a common pool of money
+incentivisation funding for UCT academics and departments through competitive bids for course and programme development from a common funding pool

 How to participate

-In this first phase, UCT academics and departments are invited to put forward an expression of interest for support and seed funding in developing formal credit-bearing online courses or programmes at UCT.
-Submissions are due on 20 April 2018.
-Further calls for expressions of interest will be made in subsequent years.
+Annually UCT academics and departments are invited to submit an expression of interest for support and seed funding to develop formal credit-bearing online courses or programmes at UCT.
+The dates of applications for submissions have not yet been published for 2021.

 Viable expressions of interest will be offered support in the following ways:

 assistance to develop the full proposal and documentation for accreditation as an online qualification (if needed)